Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Once you are satisfied, press escape.
 3. Modal's interface with wxWidgets -- ModalWindow and the ModeManager.
    - App init
-     - Use the down arrow key to goto line 642: WX CLASS FUNCTION DEFINITIONS{...}.
+     - Use the down arrow key to goto line WX APP & CLASS FUNCTION DEFINITIONS{...}.
   All lines in this color are "sub-Blocks".
-  This line is a sub-block of line 105: WX INTERFACING BOILERPLATE.
+  This line is a sub-block of line WX INTERFACING BOILERPLATE.
   That line is a BLOCK.
 All lines in that color are BLOCKS.
-  Press Ctrl-S(Command-S on OSX) at line 642.
+  Press Ctrl-S(Command-S on OSX) at line WX APP & CLASS FUNCTION DEFINITIONS.
   This will open the sub-block.
-     - Goto Line 673: bool MyApp::OnInit(){...}
+     - Open Line: bool MyApp::OnInit(){...}
-  Open the comment line just above it (line 667) and read it.
-  Then open line 673.
-  Read through this code, then close the comment -- goto line 667 and Ctrl-S.
+  Read through this code, then close it.
-  Goto line 679 and move the caret to MyFrame (the one after the new).
+  Goto line 759 and move the caret to MyFrame (the one after the new).
   Press Ctrl-Right Arrow.
   This will take you the constructor of MyFrame.
-  Goto line 689 move the caret over ModalWindow and Ctrl-Right.
+  Goto line 768 move the caret over ModalWindow and goto (Ctrl-Right).
   ModalWindow is a subclass of wxWindow defined in (sub-block) WX BRIDGE STRUCTURES AND FUNCTIONS.
-  Goto line 695 and move the caret over modal_init and Ctrl-Right.
+  Goto line 776 and move the caret over modal_init and goto.
   modal_init is where the modal toolkit is initalised.

   Note that goto using ctrl-right goes to the destination, expands it
   and collapses the previous viewing context.
   Also, any line that ends in {...} is summarized and can be opened.
   Conversely, any line that end's in a { can be summarized.

-  Goto line 8903 and move the caret over load_UI_state and Ctrl-Right
+  Goto line 9072 and move the caret over load_UI_state and goto
   load_UI_state is an acillary fn that creates a SModeSrcEdr mode,
   creates a SModeManager, pushes the mode onto the mode manager,
   and returns the mode manager.